hnjw-png/DJANGOBLOG/README.md

 * In order to deploy my website to heroku, I have set in settings.py to DEBUG = 'False'
 * In order for the deployment to work I have made sure my images are being sourced from cloudinary.
 * I have removed the collect static > 1 from heroku config vars, so the static files and css appear on the heroku deployed app.

+* Here is my deployed heroku app link : https://rest-1418ac04f509.herokuapp.com/

+* This is my address to my github : https://8000-hnjwpng-djangoblog-ohrky9dltau.ws-eu106.gitpod.io/
+* If you wish to see my project in gitpod, please set debug to TRUE.
+To see correctly.
+Gitpod repository is shared.

 # sources